 As part of the Company's goodwill impairment test, the Company estimates the fair value of each of its reporting units using discounted cash flow analyses.
-At December 31, 2019, the Company's reporting units consisted of its five geographic solid waste operating segments and its E&P segment.
-As of July 1, 2020, the Company combined all operations of its E&P segment into the Southern segment, based on the Company's determination that the two operating segments met the aggregation criteria, and eliminated the E&P segment.
-The Company's former E&P segment had \$0 of goodwill at each of December 31, 2020 and December 31, 2019.
+The Company's reporting units consisted of its five geographic solid waste operating segments at December 31, 2022, 2021 and 2020.
 The Company compares the fair value of each reporting unit with the carrying value of the net assets assigned to each reporting unit.
 If the fair value of a reporting unit is greater than the carrying value of the net assets, including goodwill, assigned to the reporting unit, then no impairment results.
 If the fair value is less than its carrying value, an impairment charge is recorded for the amount by which the carrying value exceeds its fair value, not to exceed the carrying amount of goodwill.
 In testing indefinite-lived intangible assets for impairment, the Company compares the estimated fair value of each indefinite-lived intangible asset to its carrying value.
-If the fair value of the indefinite-lived intangible asset is less than its carrying value.
-If the fair value of the indefinite-lived intangible asset is less than its carrying value, an impairment of Net Income.
+If the fair value of the indefinite-lived intangible asset is less than its carrying value, an impairment charge would be recorded to earnings in the Company's Consolidated Statements of Net Income.

-During the Company's annual impairment analysis of its solid waste operations, the Company determined the fair value of each of its five geographic operating segments at December 31, 2021, 2020 and 2019 and each indefinite-lived intangible asset within those segments using discounted cash flow analyses, which require significant assumptions and estimates about the future operations of each reporting unit and the future discrete cash flows related to each indefinitelived intangible asset.
+During the Company's annual impairment analysis of its solid waste operations, the Company determined the fair value of each of its five geographic operating segments at December 31, 2022, 2021 and 2020 and each indefinite-lived intangible asset within those segments using discounted cash flow analyses, which require significant assumptions and estimates about the future operations of each reporting unit and the future discrete cash flows related to each indefinitelived intangible asset.
 Significant judgments inherent in these analyses include the determination of appropriate discount rates, the amount and timing of expected future cash flows, growth rates and income tax rates.
-The cash flows employed in the Company's 2021 discounted cash flow analyses were based on ten-year financial forecasts, which in turn were based on the 2022 annual budget developed internally by management.
-These forecasts reflect operating profit margins that were consistent with 2021 results and perpetual revenue growth rates of 4.5%.
-The Company's discount rate assumptions are based on an assessment of the market participant rate which approximated 6.1%.
+The cash flows employed in the Company's 2022 discounted cash flow analyses were based on ten-year financial forecasts, which in turn were based on the 2023 annual budget developed internally by management.
+These forecasts reflect operating profit margins that were consistent with 2022 results and perpetual revenue growth rates of 4.5%.
+The Company's discount rate assumptions are based on an assessment of the market participant rate which approximated 7.9%.
 In assessing the reasonableness of the Company's determined fair values of its reporting units, the Company evaluates its results against its current market capitalization.
-The Company did not record an impairment charge to any of its five geographic operating segments as a result of its annual goodwill impairment tests for the years ended December 31, 2021, 2020 or 2019.
+The Company did not record an impairment charge to any of its five geographic operating segments as a result of its annual goodwill impairment tests for the years ended December 31, 2022, 2021 or 2020.
 During the fourth quarter of 2021, the Company recorded an impairment charge of \$2,277, which is included in Impairments and other operating items in the Consolidated Statements of Net Income, on certain indefinite-lived intangible assets at two of its E&P sites in its Southern segment.
-The Company did not record an impairment charge to any of its five geographic operating segments as a result of its indefinite-lived intangible assets impairment tests for the years ended December 31, 2020 or 2019.
+The Company did not record an impairment charge to any of its five geographic operating segments as a result of its indefinite-lived intangible assets impairment tests for the years ended December 31, 2022 or 2020.